Brian Runge

-Brian Edward Runge (born January 5, 1970) is a former umpire in Major League Baseball who worked in the National League in 1999 and throughout both major leagues from 2000 to 2012; he wore uniform number 18, and previously 71.
+Brian Edward Runge (born January 5, 1970) is an American former umpire in Major League Baseball who worked in the National League in 1999 and throughout both major leagues from 2000 to 2012; he wore uniform number 18, and previously 71.

 Umpiring career

 Runge worked three Division Series (2004, 2007, 2008) as well as the 2012 MLB All-Star Game.
 His father, Paul (NL, 1973–97), and grandfather, Ed (American League, 1954–70), also were major league umpires, which makes the Runges the first three-generation umpiring family in major league history.

 Absences

 Runge went on a hiatus from umpiring from the middle of July 2009 until September 20, 2009, for an undisclosed reason.
 He returned to the field on September 21, 2009, in Milwaukee to work home plate in a game between the Brewers and the Chicago Cubs.

 In a July 28, 2010, game between the Chicago White Sox and Seattle Mariners, Runge exited prior to the start of the third inning, after taking a foul tip off his mask during a Paul Konerko at-bat against Jason Vargas in the first inning.
 After over a month of not umpiring due to this injury, Runge returned to the field on September 2, 2010.

-Runge was on an extended hiatus from umpiring, from August 30, 2012 to July 2, 2013.
+Runge was on an extended hiatus from umpiring, from August 30, 2012, to July 2, 2013.
 He missed the last month of the 2012 season because of a knee injury.
 Although he did umpire 2013 MLB Spring Training games, he did not appear in the regular season.
 The cause of this extended absence was unknown until it was reported on July 2, 2013, that Runge had been fired for multiple failed drug tests.